Evans-Brian/get-popular-names/README.md

 - `populate_ddb_with_names.py` - Script to populate DynamoDB with names data
 - `requirements.txt` - Python dependencies

+## Data Sources

+This project uses the following data sources:

+- **State-level name data**: The U.S. Social Security Administration provides state-specific baby name data, which can be downloaded from [SSA.gov](https://www.ssa.gov/oact/babynames/limits.html).
+This data includes names given to babies born in each state from 1910 onwards.

+- **International names**: Global name data was sourced from [Forebears.io](https://forebears.io/earth/forenames), which provides a comprehensive database of forenames from around the world.

 ## Data Structure

 The project uses a DynamoDB table named "StateNames" with the following structure: